Skip to main content

 CharacteristicHKCharacteristicTypeIdentifierHKCharacteristicTypeIdentifierDateOfBirth

 Take the type name from Apple’s documentation and prepend the matching prefix.
-For example, Apple lists StepCount under HKQuantityTypeIdentifier - the full identifier string is HKQuantityTypeIdentifierStepCount.
+For example, Apple lists StepCount under HKQuantityTypeIdentifier, the full identifier string is HKQuantityTypeIdentifierStepCount.
+When using a quantity identifier inside included= on healthkit://workouts, append one of the aggregation suffixes (Average, Max, Min, Sum) to control how the value is computed across the workout window.
+Identifiers used as the URL host on readhealthkit:// never take a suffix.

 Apple Documentation